RMS Carpathia: Discovery and salvage works

-On 9 September 1999, the Reuters and AP wire services reported that Argosy International Ltd., headed by Graham Jessop, son of the undersea explorer Keith Jessop, and sponsored by the National Underwater and Marine Agency (NUMA), had discovered the RMS Carpathia's wreck in 600 ft of water, 185 mi west of Land's End.
+On 9 September 1999, the Reuters and AP wire services reported that Argosy International Ltd., headed by Graham Jessop, son of the undersea explorer Keith Jessop, and sponsored by the National Underwater and Marine Agency (NUMA), had discovered Carpathia's wreck in 600 ft of water, 185 mi west of Land's End.
 Adverse weather conditions forced his ship to abandon the position before Jessop could verify the discovery using underwater cameras.
 However, when he returned to the location, the wreck was determined to be the Hamburg-America Line's Isis, sunk on 8 November 1936.

-In 2000, the American author and diver Clive Cussler announced that his organisation, NUMA, had found the true wreck of the Carpathia in the spring of that year, at a depth of 500 ft.
-It was found that the Carpathia landed upright on the seabed.
+In 2000, the American author and diver Clive Cussler announced that his organisation, NUMA, had found the true wreck of Carpathia in the spring of that year, at a depth of 500 ft.
+It was found that Carpathia landed upright on the seabed.
 NUMA gave the approximate location of the wreck as 120 mi west of Fastnet, Ireland.

-The wreck of the Carpathia is owned by Premier Exhibitions Inc., formerly RMS Titanic Inc., which plans to recover objects from the wreck.
+The wreck of Carpathia is owned by Premier Exhibitions Inc., formerly RMS Titanic Inc., which had planned to recover objects from the wreck.